Domains and Skills

 Every domain has an associated pot which can receive funding (in most circumstances from the parent domain's pot).

 Tasks are tagged with a

 DomainId that specifies which domain they belong to.
-When a member of a colony earns native tokens as a result of a completed task (Managers, Workers, and Evaluators all earn reputation from task completion), they earn reputation in that domain as well as all parent domains, including the colony-wide domain.
+When a member of a colony earns internal tokens as a result of a completed task (Managers, Workers, and Evaluators all earn reputation from task completion), they earn reputation in that domain as well as all parent domains, including the colony-wide domain.
 They do not earn any reputation in child domains.

 A well-organized domain hierarchy is one way to isolate and compartmentalize work within a colony: In the Colony Protocol, reputation mediates the flow of funding from parent domains to their children (see pots for more about funding), which may in turn direct funding toward smaller and more specialized or specific child domains or tasks.
 In version 1 of the colonyNetwork, however, the flow of funds between domain pots is permissioned based on authority roles.